Do you have a complicated relationship with taking breaks while working?

-When you know that next respite is coming up at 11:30, you can focus better on the work in front of you, rather than getting distracted (and spending precious brain energy) wondering when you should take a breather or if you should write “just two more pages.”
+When you know that the next respite is coming up at 11:30, you can focus better on the work in front of you rather than getting distracted (and spending precious brain energy), wondering when you should take a breather or if you should write “just two more pages.”

-Most daily work — researching, studying, and yes, even meetings — is exercise for the brain.
-If you wouldn’t ask your legs to run for 8 hours straight without rest, then don’t ask your brain to do it either.
+Most daily work — such as researching, studying, and attending meetings — is tiring exercise for the brain.
+If you wouldn’t ask your legs to run for 8 hours straight without rest, don’t ask your brain to do it.

 Problem: I Don’t Know What to Do When Taking Breaks

 Not all breaks fit perfectly into a schedule, and they don’t need to.

 For some, planning downtime isn’t an option because your routine changes on the fly.
 Perhaps you are at the whim of clients’ availability, or you must operate around your child’s naptime.

 For others, scheduling feels too restrictive.
 For example, if 2:30 rolls around and you are hitting a creative groove, you may not want to interrupt your flow just for an agenda.